sfeir-open-source/sfeir-school-terraform/README.md

 #### Backend configuration
 - Create a GCS bucket
-- Generate a GCP service account and add the `storage.admin` role on the bucket.
+- Generate a GCP service account and add the `storage.admin, compute.admin` role on the bucket.
 - Generate a json key

 You can now configure a deployment to use the bucket.